Jeff Pidgeon

-Jeff Pidgeon is an American animator, screenwriter, storyboard artist and voice actor at Pixar.
+Jeff Pidgeon is an American animator, screenwriter, storyboard artist and voice actor, formerly at Pixar.

 Early life

 Influenced by Charles M. Schulz's comic strip Peanuts, Jeff Pidgeon dreamed of becoming a newspaper cartoonist.
 He studied and graduated with a BFA degree from the California Institute of the Arts.
 He currently lives in Northern California.

 Career

-In 1991, he began working for Pixar Animation Studios, where he currently works as a writer, animator, and voice actor.
+In 1991, he began working for Pixar Animation Studios, where he worked as a writer, animator, and voice actor for 32 years.
 He has worked behind the scenes on films such as FernGully: The Last Rainforest, Toy Story, A Bug's Life, Toy Story 2, Monsters, Inc., and WALL-E, as well as many US TV shows.
 He also provided the voice for the "Aliens" in the Toy Story films and the Toy Story Toons short, Hawaiian Vacation.
+Pidgeon was laid off by The Walt Disney Company as part of an ongoing company-wide restructuring in July 2024.

 He is the designer of Hamton J. Pig in Tiny Toon Adventures.

 Pidgeon has also manufactured his own toys.